-Figure 5: Comparison of wear rate for different compositions and model(Bashar et al.,[32]).
+Figure 5: Comparison of wear rate for different compositions and model (Bashar et al. [32]).

-The efforts of Darlington et al. [9] with three different samples of brake pads varying mass compositions of coconut shell powder and PKS produced results showing the properties of the newly developed samples with a density between 2.55 g/cm3 and 2.78 g/cm3, the wear rate of between 0.2007 g/min to 0.2733 g/min, the absorption of water of between 0.0399% to 0.0522 % and, the hardness was between 3.00Mpa and 3.41Mpa.
-Though the density and wear rate were high when compared with the commercial brake pad, but the study concluded that for environmental convenience, it could be used to substitute asbestos because of the carcinogenic health challenges it poses.
-In the report by Bahari et al., [110], dried coconut husks (Figure 4) were used as the filler material with phenolic resin as the binding material.
-The 10 % and 30 %of coconut husk particles with size 80 mesh and 100 mesh paremeter were adapted and investigated.
+The efforts of Darlington et al. [9] with three different samples of varving brake pads mass compositions of coconut shell powder and PKS produced results showing the properties of the newly developed samples with a density between 2.55 g/cm and 2.78 g/cm.the wear rate of between 0.2007 g/min to 0.2733 g/min, the absorption of water of between 0.0399% to 0.0522 % and, the hardness was between 3.00Mpa and 3.41Mpa.Though the density and wear rate were high compared with when the commercial brake pad, but the concluded study that for environmental convenience.it could be used substitute to asbestos because of the carcinogenic health challenges it poses.In the report by Bahari et al.,[110], dried coconut husks (Figure 4) were used as the filler material with phenolic resin as the binding material.
+The 10 % and 30 % of coconut husk particles with size 80 mesh and 100 mesh adapted paremeter were and investiagted.
 The friction coefficient and characteristics of the heat resistance investigated showed that the brake pads with 100 mesh and 10 % coconut husk particles composition had the highest coefficient of friction while the 100 mesh and 30 % of coconut husk dust showed the highest decomposition temperature which increased the thermal stability due to the high proportion of the coconut husk particles in the composition.
 These results imply that the brake pad from coconut husk particles had better heat resistance than commercial brake pads.
-Maleque et al. [109] in their investigation, of different compositions namely BP1, BP2, BP3

-Maleque et al. [109] in their investigation, of different compositions namely BP1, BP2, BP3 and BP4 varied from 0, 5, 10 and 15 volume friction.
-Using a metallurgy technique, the coconut fibers as filler material reinforced with aluminum composites bound with phenolic resin with International Conference on Engineering for Sustainable WorldIOP PublishingJournal of Physics: Conference Series1378 (2019) 032103doi:10.1088/1742-6596/1378/3/032103 properties such as density,microstructural analysis,porosity and hardness determined with densometer, Scanning Ellectron Microscopy (SEM), hardness tester and universal testing machine.
-The properties of the sample with 5 % (BP2) and 10 % (BP3) of the coconut fiber composites improved with lower porosity, higher density, and higher compressive strength indicating that the 10 %coconut fiber had the best strength to bear the load applications and compressive force.
+Maleque et al. [109] in their investigation, of different compositions namely BP1, BP2, BP3 and BP4 varied from 0, 5, 10 and 15 volume friction.Using a metallurgy technique.the coconut fibers as filler material reinforced with aluminum composites bound with phenolic resin with properties such as density, microstructural analysis, porosity and hardness determined with densometer.
+Scanning Ellectron Microscopy (SEM). hardness tester and universal testing machine.
+The properties of the sample with 5 % (BP2) and 10 % (BP3) of the coconut fiber composites improved lower porosity, with higher density, and higher compressive strength indicating that the 10 % coconut fiber had the best strength bear the load to applications and compressive force.
 The microstructure show an uniformly distributed resin and coconut fiber in the matrix.

-3.3 Periwinkle Shell Based Brake Pad
+2.5 Periwinkle Shell Based Brake Pad